Suzanne Crough: Death

 Crough died while sitting at her dining room table at her home in Laughlin, Nevada, on April 27, 2015, at the age of 52.
 The cause of death was not immediately reported, but Las Vegas police issued a statement that it was due to a "medical episode" and was "not suspicious".
-According to the coroner of Clark County, Nevada, Crough's cause of death was arrhythmogenic right ventricular dysplasia, a rare form of cardiomyopathy.
+According to the coroner of Clark County, Nevada, Crough's cause of death was arrhythmogenic right ventricular dysplasia (ARVD), a rare form of cardiomyopathy.

 Several of Crough's Partridge Family co-stars paid tribute to her, including Shirley Jones and Danny Bonaduce.
 Bonaduce lamented, "Everyone thought I'd be the first Partridge to go.
 Sadly it was little Tracy.
 Suzanne was a wonderful lady and a good mom.
 She will be missed."